Enjoying Summer in Inveraray: A Perfect Getaway

 7. Auchindrain Outdoor Museum Free Open Day (20 July)

-A living time capsule of Highland life, with thatched roofs, hens, and possibly a black pudding demonstration.
-Entry is free on 20 July, so bring the bairns and make a day of it.
 Did you know?
 Auchindrain was still a working township until the 1960s—the last of its kind in Scotland.

 8. Cold Dips in Loch Fyne